 N’Golo Kanté – 9

 The diminutive Frenchman may have been dwarfed by his compatriot Paul Pogba, but despite the considerable size difference, it was Kanté who dominated the midfield.
-Spraying balls across the pitch, hounding at players for possession and creating opportunities, Kanté had a superb game.
+Spraying balls across the pitch, hounding at players for possession and creating opportunities, everybody was on the same page in praising his superb game and performance.
 The cherry on top was his goal from range, which sealed the win for Chelsea.

 Nemanja Matić – 7